-New York Governor Andrew Cuomo has announced the closure of the Indian Point Energy Center by April 2021; an announcement that will likely make many nervous New York residents very happy.
+New York Governor Andrew Cuomo has announced the closure of the Indian Point Energy Center Nuclear Power Plant by April 2021; an announcement that will likely make many nervous New York residents very happy.

 “For 15 years, I have been deeply concerned by the continuing safety violations at Indian Point, especially given its location in the largest and most densely populated metropolitan region in the country,” Governor Cuomo said.

-The closure won’t result in any greenhouse gas emission increases from other generation sources making up the shortfall, thanks to the Regional Greenhouse Gas Initiative and the Governor’s Clean Energy Standard.
-The Standard will see 50 percent of New York’s electricity being sourced from renewables by 2030.
+The nuclear power plant closure won’t result in any greenhouse gas emission increases.
+Other generation sources making up the shortfall will adhere to clean standards.
+This is thanks to the Regional Greenhouse Gas Initiative and the Governor’s Clean Energy Standard.
+The Standard will see 50 percent of New York’s electricity sourced from renewables by 2030.
 Governor Cuomo says the end of Indian Point will also have a negligible cost impact on taxpayers.

 The closure is 14 years earlier than required under the anticipated federal re-licensing terms.

-The decision was applauded by a number of groups, including Environment America.
+The decision received applause from a number of groups, including Environment America.

 “Hats off to the Cuomo Administration and New York leaders for planning to shut down another nuclear plant and replacing it with clean energy,” said Anna Aurilio, the group’s director.